 Cosmetic, Plastic & Reconstructive Surgeons – not all Surgeons who offer Cosmetic Surgery in Melbourne (or other locations across the globe) are alike.

-- Plastic Surgeons are Specialist Plastic & Cosmetic Surgeons, many with decades of elite training qualifications.
+- Plastic Surgeons are Specialist Plastic Surgeons, many with decades of elite training qualifications.

 - The title “Specialist Plastic Surgeon” itself is a PROTECTED medical title by the Australian Medical Board and AHPRA and other regulatory bodies.

-As a Plastic Surgery Specialist, top level Plastic Surgeons often undergo rigorous training and high-level surgical and technical examinations and monitoring.
+Top level Specialist Plastic Surgeons undergo rigorous training and high-level surgical and technical examinations and monitoring.
 As seen in the sample timeline above, this extensive career training means that most Specialist Plastic Surgeons do not begin their private practices until they are in their 40s.

 To gain mastery in Cosmetic, Plastic & Reconstructive Surgery takes decades.